backupcamip/backupcamip_pi/README.md

 ###Command:
 From anywhere:

-- sudo backupcamip config to configure the app
+- sudo backupcamip config to check the settings updated from the webapp

 - sudo backupcamip start to create the cron (every 5 minutes by default)